vercel/next-react-server-components/README.md

 - [**Introducing Zero-Bundle-Size React Server Components**](https://reactjs.org/blog/2020/12/21/data-fetching-with-react-server-components.html)
 - [**Everything About React Server Components**](https://vercel.com/blog/everything-about-react-server-components)
 - [**Docs of React Server Components in Next.js**](https://nextjs.org/docs/advanced-features/react-18#react-server-components)

-This demo is built for showing what features that Server Components provide and what the application structure might look like. **It's not ready for production adoption, or performance benchmarking** as the underlying APIs are not stable yet, and might change or be improved in the future.

 ## Technical Details